Bertram

 Population growth drivers in Bertram are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on ABS population updates and AreaSearch validations since Feb 2026, the suburb of Bertram's estimated population is around 7,614.
-This reflects an increase of 1,418 people from the 2021 Census figure of 6,196, marking a growth rate of 22.9%.
-AreaSearch estimated this population following examination of latest ERP data release by ABS in June 2024 and validation of five new addresses since the Census date.
-This results in a density ratio of 2,512 persons per square kilometer, placing Bertram in the upper quartile nationally according to AreaSearch assessments.
-Bertram's growth rate exceeded both national (9.9%) and state averages since the 2021 Census, indicating it as a growth leader regionally.
-Interstate migration drove primary population growth in Bertram, contributing approximately 45.0% of overall gains during recent periods, although all drivers remained positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Bertram's population is estimated at around 7,377 as of May 2026.
+This reflects an increase of 1,181 people (19.1%) since the 2021 Census, which reported a population of 6,196 people.
+The change is inferred from the resident population of 7,314, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2025) and an additional 5 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,434 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Bertram's 19.1% growth since the 2021 census exceeded the national average (9.3%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 45.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

 Frequently Asked Questions - Population